Mary Watson (pioneer): Remains found

 The remains of Watson and her baby were found some months later among the mangroves on No. 5 Howick Island, still in the iron tank, but now covered with fresh rainwater from a recent tropical downpour.
 Ah Sam had died on the beach nearby.
 A concealed spring existed on the islet, but they had not found it.
 When the bodies were returned to Cooktown, a procession of 650 escorted them to their burial at Two Mile Cemetery (now Cooktown Cemetery), on the road to the Palmer River goldfields.

 Retribution

 When it was reported that Aboriginal canoes had been seen on the island, and police could not find any of the Watson party, it was assumed that she had been kidnapped or killed.
 Mounted police and native troopers from Cooktown under Hervey Fitzgerald (who had just recently been reinstated after disciplinary action for whipping an Aboriginal woman, and promoted to Inspector) shot a number of coastal Cape York people from three mainland groups in retaliation.
 The number went unrecorded, but it has since been estimated as up to 150 victims, innocent of any crime.
 Police trashed Aboriginal camps and managed to elicit several false confessions to her murder.

-This is a part which has often been left out of the story.